RitaGlushkova/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+20
+error

+Second console will not be able to access y variable as it is local to the function f1
 ## Question 3

 Take a look at the following code: